haugene/docker-transmission-openvpn/docs/tips-tricks.md

 ##### Check if container is using VPN

-After container starts, simply call `curl` under your it to check your IP Address.
-E.g. for example with Jackett you will should your VPN IP address:
+After container starts, simply call `curl` under it to check your IP Address.
+E.g. for example with Jackett you should see your VPN IP address as output:

 ```bash
 docker exec jackett curl -s https://api.ipify.org